Why is the school district moving to 1:1 devices?

 What happens if a student breaks, damages, or loses an iPad?

-In case of loss or damage, the student should email Educational Technology Services (ETS) at email@example.com.
+In case of loss or damage, the student should use the Tech Support app on their iPad or email Educational Technology Services (ETS) at firstname.lastname@example.org.
 The family is responsible for all fees associated with a lost, stolen, or broken iPad.
 For more information, go to the techEQUITY program page and scroll to Responsibility.